MarchBeta2087/superfloat/README.md

 Then, create the python code files what you will use, input import superfloat in the first line.

-To create a variable with type of superfloat, you can make the variable equals to superfloat.superfloat(0) or superfloat.superfloat(0,0), of course, you can replace 0 into other numbers.
+To create a variable with type of superfloat, you can make the variable equals to superfloat.superfloat(0) or superfloat.superfloat(0,0), of course, 0 can also be replaced with other values.
+If there is only one item, that is to convert int, float, or string to superfloat.
+If there are two items, that is to give the variable a value of type superfloat that represents the value of the first item multiplied by 10 to the second item power.

 It supports superfloat to and from int, float, string conversion.